 Here’s how to play SWOOSH! vocabulary games.

-- Students take turns to draw a card and give the answer.
+- Students take turns drawing a card and giving the answer.
 If they can do so correctly, they keep the card.
 If not, they return the card, and the game continues.

 - When someone draws a SWOOSH! card, that student must forfeit all accumulated cards.
 Play continues with the next student, but that SWOOSH! card remains out of play until the end of the game.
 The winner is whoever has the most cards when time is called.